Mask-Align: Self-Supervised Neural Word Alignment: Abstract

 \section{Abstract}

-Neural word alignment methods have received increasing attention recently.
-These methods usually extract word alignment from a machine translation model.
-However, there is a gap between translation and alignment tasks, since the target future context is available in the latter.
-In this paper, we propose Mask-Align, a self-supervised model specifically designed for the word alignment task.
-Our model parallelly masks and predicts each target token, and extracts high quality alignments without any supervised loss.
-In addition, we introduce leaky attention to alleviate the problem of unexpected high attention weights on special tokens.
-Experiments on four language pairs show that our model significantly outperforms all existing unsupervised neural baselines and obtains new state-of-the-art results.
+Word alignment, which aims to align translationally equivalent words between source and target sentences, plays an important role in many natural language processing tasks.
+Current unsupervised neural alignment methods focus on inducing alignments from neural machine translation models, which does not leverage the full context in the target sequence.
+In this paper, we propose \textsc{Mask-Align}, a self-supervised word alignment model that takes advantage of the full context on the target side.
+Our model parallelly masks out each target token and predicts it conditioned on both source and the remaining target tokens.
+This two-step process is based on the assumption that the source token contributing most to recovering the masked target token should be aligned.
+We also introduce an attention variant called \textit{leaky attention}, which alleviates the problem of high cross-attention weights on specific tokens such as periods.
+Experiments on four language pairs show that our model outperforms previous unsupervised neural aligners and obtains new state-of-the-art results.